 Your Senior To Do List

 Manage Your Applications Using Naviance

 Naviance is a college and success planning tool designed to help high school students plan their college search, communicate with their counselor, and stay on top of tasks and assignments related to the application process.
 All juniors and their parents are provided with an individual registration code for their account, which they will use throughout their junior and senior years.
-Students in 9th and 10th grade can request access to an account directly from Mrs. Lacey.
+Students in 9th and 10th grade can request access to an account directly from Mrs. McCarthy.

 Plan Your College Visits

 High school students are allowed two excused days of absence for college visits during their junior year and two excused days of absence for a college visit during their senior year.
 The College Visit Absence Request Form can be found here.

 Consider using your school holidays to make college visits.
 Always be sure to schedule well in advance to ensure availability at the college, especially if visiting on a holiday.
 Consider also using Spring Break, Bad Weather Days, Student Holidays, Early Release Days, and stop at colleges along the way during any road trips or travel in the summer.